The Great American Bash (1988): Preliminary matches

 As the event began, the first match was a tag team match for the NWA World Tag Team Championship.
 Arn Anderson and Tully Blanchard defended the titles against Sting and Nikita Koloff.
 Sting and Koloff dominated the earlier action against Anderson and Blanchard.
 Sting and Koloff double-teamed Anderson and Blanchard for most of the match until Blanchard took the control of the match in his side by injuring Koloff and tagging in Anderson.
 Anderson and Blanchard controlled the match briefly until Sting and Koloff regained their momentum.
 Sting dominated Anderson and Blanchard throughout the end of the match and Sting applied a Scorpion Deathlock on Blanchard but Blanchard held the ropes until the 20–minute time limit expired.
 As a result, Anderson and Blanchard retained the titles.

 The next match was for the NWA United States Tag Team Championship.
 The Fantastics (Bobby Fulton and Tommy Rogers) defended the titles against Midnight Express (Bobby Eaton and Stan Lane).
 Midnight Express's manager Jim Cornette was locked and suspended high in a steel cage and fastened in a straight jacket.
 The match stipulated that if Fantastics won, they would get the opportunity to whip Cornette ten times with a belt.
 Cornette tried to involve himself into the match on several occasions but failed.
 The match went back and forth with the challengers double teaming Fulton.
 Rogers was tagged in and he battled Eaton and Lane.
-Lane handed Eaton a steel chain and Eaton wrapped it around his fist.
+Lane had a steel chain wrapped around his hand was about to hit Tommy Rogers but Rogers back-body dropped Lane making Lane drop the steel chain.
+Eaton picked up the steel chain and wrapped it around his fist.
 Fulton was unaware of it which allowed Eaton to attack Fulton with the chain and pin him to win the titles.